pyeventsourcing/eventsourcing/README.md

 the parameters of the decorated method.
 The decorated method body is used to evolve the state of the aggregate.
 Events are triggered when decorated methods are called.

-The example below defines an event sourced application `Worlds` that creates and uses instances of the `World` aggregate class.
+The example below defines an event-sourced application `Worlds` that creates and uses instances of the `World` aggregate class.

 ```python